-The project will be completed by September 30, 2002 due to the cut off of funding from the EVOS TC.
-If another funding source can be obtained after that date and the community of Perryville is still interested in participating, it is recommended that the project continue until coho salmon runs have been fully restored to satisfy the needs of Perryville subsistence users.
+The project is anticipated to be completed by September 30, 2002.
+If another source of funding can be obtained after that date and the community of Perryville is still interested in participating, it is recommended that the project continue indefinitely.